nopnop2002/esp-idf-spi-eeprom/README.md

-# esp-idf-m95
+# esp-idf-spi-eeprom
-M95 series SPI EEPROM Access Library for esp-idf
+SPI EEPROM Access Library for esp-idf

 There are several variations in the M95 series.
 4.5 V to 5.5 V for M95xxx